-The liabilities associated with transferred financial assets which were not derecognized were designated as at fair value through profit or loss since the transferred financial assets were measured on a fair value basis, in accordance with risk management and investment strategies of the Group.
+The liabilities associated with transferred financial assets which were not derecognized were designated as at fair value through profit or loss since the transferred financial assets were measured on a fair value basis, in accordance with risk management and investment strategies of our Group.

-As of 31 December 2021, we recorded RMB10.0 million of the liability associated with transferred financial assets that were note derecognized regarding a transferred NPL investment.
-For more details, please refer to note 35 to the consolidated financial statements.
+As of 31 December 2022, we recorded RMB10.4 million of the liability associated with transferred financial assets regarding a transferred NPL investment that were derecognized.
+For more details, please refer to note 25 to the consolidated financial statements.